HouseTrip/km-db/README.markdown

 The `km-db` gem should be useful to KissMetrics (KM) users.
-Its main aim is to efficiently process data obtained with KM's "Data Export" feature.
+Its aim is to efficiently process data obtained with KM's "Data Export" feature.

 It is meant to :

+* import KM event dumps into a SQL database (preferably MySQL / PostgreSQL)
 * quickly process KM event dumps
-* import KM dumps into a SQL database (preferably MySQL / PostgreSQL)

-Once imported, you can run complex queries against you visit history, for instance run multivariate analysis.
+Once imported, you can run complex queries against your visit history, for instance run multivariate analysis.

 Beware though, KM data can be huge, and processing it is taxing !

 Installing
 ----------